supervisely-ecosystem/group-reference-objects-into-batches/README.md

 - `key_col_name` - name of the column in CSV catalog that is used to match reference item with correct row from product catalog
 - `references` - dictionary with reference examples for every item (format is the same as in [reference items format](https://github.com/supervisely-ecosystem/create-json-with-reference-items#json-format))
 - `references_catalog_info` - information from catalog for every reference item
+- `catalog_path` - path to the catalog in Team Files